prakriti42/CRUD-Application-In-Java/README.md

 # PhoneBook
-A simple GUI CRUD application made with java swing.
+A simple GUI CRUD application made with java swing and mysql database.

 ### UI